TreyGower7/TempCorrelation/README.md

 # TempCorrelation
-This repo will contain my python code and plots for precipitation temperature correlations of hurricane harvey and Ida
+This repo contains my python code and plots for precipitation, wind, and temperature correlations of hurricanes Harvey and Ida.